Good Pair Days Featured Image

 Rewards points can be spent on selected products within their shop, ranging from wine coolers, glasses, corkscrews, all the way to exclusive pre-release wines.

-I’ve made it to their highest level – Wine Master.
+I’ve made it to their highest level – Wine Master with over 5,000 lifetime points.
 I wasn’t kidding about my commitment to Good Pair Days.

 Rewards tiers on Good Pair Days once you’ve unlocked them all